openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 The store_unit module manages the data store operations.

 As stores can be speculative, the store instructions need to be committed by ISSUE_STAGE module before possibily altering the processor state.
 Store buffer keeps track of store requests.
-XXXXXXXXXXX for outstanding store instructions (which are still speculative) and one buffer for committed store instructions.
+Outstanding store instructions (which are speculative) are differentiated from committed stores.
-When ISSUE_STAGE module commits a store instruction, outstanding store becomes committed.
+When ISSUE_STAGE module commits a store instruction, outstanding stores become committed.

 When commit buffer is not empty, the buffer automatically tries to write the oldest store to the data cache.